kubernetes/website/content/en/docs/contribute/style/style-guide.md

 ### Use upper camel case for API objects

-When you refer specifically to interacting with an API object, use [CamelCase](https://en.wikipedia.org/wiki/Camel_case).
+When you refer specifically to interacting with an API object, use [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case), also known as Pascal Case.
 When you are generally discussing an API object, use [sentence-style capitalization](https://docs.microsoft.com/en-us/style-guide/text-formatting/using-type/use-sentence-style-capitalization).

 Don't split the API object name into separate words.
 For example, use PodTemplateList, not Pod Template List.